marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 The plugin manifest, `manifest.json` is a file that contains information about your plugin, such as its name and version.

-1. Open the `obsidian-instant-coffee` directory that has been created, in a code editor, such as [Visual Studio Code](https://code.visualstudio.com/).
+1. Open the `obsidian-instant-coffee` directory in a code editor, such as [Visual Studio Code](https://code.visualstudio.com/).
 1. Open `manifest.json` in your editor.
 1. Change `id` to your plugin ID, for example `obsidian-instant-coffee`.
 1. Change `name` to the human-friendly name of the plugin, for example `Instant coffee`.
 1. If you'd like, then update `description`, `author`, and `authorUrl` as well.

-A plugin is an NodeJS package, which is configured in the `package.json`.
+A plugin is also a NodeJS package, which you can configure in the `package.json`.
 You shouldn't need to worry much about it for now.
-For now, only update it to match the properties in the plugin manifest.
+For now, update it to match the properties in the plugin manifest.

 1. Open `package.json` in your editor.
 1. Change `name` to match the `id` in `manifest.json`.